GPUOpen-Tools/gpu_performance_api/documentation/sphinx/source/graphics_counter_tables_gfx12.rst

     :widths: 15, 10, 10, 65

     "GPUTime", "Discrete", "Nanoseconds", "Time this API command took to execute on the GPU in nanoseconds from the time the previous command reached the bottom of the pipeline (BOP) to the time this command reaches the bottom of the pipeline (BOP).
 Does not include time that draw calls are processed in parallel."
-    "ExecutionDuration", "Discrete", "Nanoseconds", "GPU command execution duration in nanoseconds, from the time the command enters the top of the pipeline (TOP) to the time the command reaches the bottom of the pipeline (BOP).
-Does not include time that draw calls are processed in parallel."
-    "ExecutionStart", "Discrete", "Nanoseconds", "GPU command execution start time in nanoseconds.
-This is the time the command enters the top of the pipeline (TOP)."
-    "ExecutionEnd", "Discrete", "Nanoseconds", "GPU command execution end time in nanoseconds.
-This is the time the command reaches the bottom of the pipeline (BOP)."
     "GPUBusy", "Discrete, Streaming", "Percentage", "The percentage of time the GPU command processor was busy."
     "GPUBusyCycles", "Discrete, Streaming", "Cycles", "Number of GPU cycles that the GPU command processor was busy."
     "TessellatorBusy", "Discrete, Streaming", "Percentage", "The percentage of time the tessellation engine is busy."